If you need surgery, a visit to the Center for Preoperative Assessment & Planning (CPAP) is an important step you will take along this path of care.

 - Perform a nursing assessment

-- Review and/or perform tests ordered by your surgeon or our practitioners
+- Review and/or perform tests ordered by your surgeon or our CPAP clinicians

-- Educate you regarding the preparation necessary for your day of surgery
+- Educate you regarding the preparation necessary for your day of surgery.
+This includes providing you with detailed instructions about what medications you should and should not take.

 If I go to CPAP, am I guaranteed to have my surgery on the scheduled date?

-In most cases, surgery will not be delayed or cancelled.
-However if your medical condition worsens between your CPAP visit and the day of surgery, your operation could be postponed or cancelled.
-Sometimes a simple cold or other infection could be reason enough for postponing your day of surgery.
+In the vast majority of cases, completing the preparation prescribed during your CPAP visit results in you being ready to proceed with surgery on your scheduled date.
+However, if your medical condition worsens between your CPAP visit and the day of surgery, your operation could be postponed or canceled.
+Sometimes experiencing a new infection could be reason enough for postponing your day of surgery.
+If you develop any adverse changes in your health following completion of the CPAP clinic process, you are encouraged to notify your surgeon and the CPAP clinic team.

 When should I make my appointment for a CPAP visit?

-Please call and make your appointment as soon as your surgeon schedules your operation to ensure a timely date.
+Please call and make your appointment as soon as your surgeon schedules your operation to ensure enough time is available for the preparatory steps for surgery.
 We advise you to make your appointment at CPAP at least five to seven days before surgery especially if your medical history is complex.
-This is to allow for potential further testing.
+This is to allow for specialized testing that is sometimes needed.

-You will be evaluated by an anesthesiologist immediately prior to your operation.
-In general, this is not a problem if you are healthy or have a medical condition that is well controlled.
-However, if the anesthesiologist determines that you are not medically ready for surgery, your operation may be delayed or cancelled.
+If your surgery is urgent and insufficient time remains for a CPAP evaluation, you will still be evaluated by an anesthesiologist immediately prior to your operation.
+This may not be a problem if you are healthy or have medical conditions that are well controlled.
+However, if the anesthesiologist determines that you are not medically ready for surgery, your operation may be delayed or canceled.

 How should I prepare for my visit to CPAP?